the episode

 Kimberly Faith: Right.

-Kimberly Faith: It’s it’s like thankful for it.
-It’s like god says, Jesus is saying, hey.
+Kimberly Faith: It’s like God says, Jesus is saying, hey.
 You can experience mercy from both ends.
 You know, you can appreciate how much you’ve received.
 And then you can enjoy what I enjoy when I give it to you because it delights God to give us mercy because it reconciles us to him.

-Yeah.
-And if we can delight in giving other people mercy when we when we instead of exacting justice when we have the right to, then we get to to to give the opportunity to to share what God has has done for us.
+Kimberly Faith: And if we can delight in giving other people mercy when we, instead of exacting justice when we have the right to, then we get the opportunity to share what God has done for us.
 Right?
 It’s another opportunity to share the gospel.
-Hey.

 You can be reconciled to God.
 You know?
-I, in in in talking about how our our kids don’t really understand, and when we were children, we didn’t really understand just how much our parents did behind the scenes and and how we kinda grow into that.
-I I have a really great example that, god allows us to participate in things, and we don’t really fully when we don’t really fully understand the far reaching effects.
+I, in talking about how our kids don’t really understand, and when we were children, we didn’t really understand just how much our parents did behind the scenes and how we kind of grow into that.
+I have a really great example that God allows us to participate in things, and we don’t really fully, when we don’t really fully understand the far reaching effects.
 And, you know, we may plant a seed here and not get to see it grow.

 Right?
-But I think one of the one of the benefits of mercy that god he sometimes allows us to see the full picture sometimes.
-And we’re doing this, you know, this, this study here, and and this is 2024.
-Well, back, I don’t know, 6, 7 years ago, god gave me a song called, Glass House.
-And and it and it and I didn’t I wasn’t I hadn’t studied this beatitude.
+But I think one of the benefits of mercy is that God sometimes allows us to see the full picture sometimes.
+And we’re doing this, you know, this, this study, and this is 2024.
+Well, back, I don’t know, 6, 7 years ago, God gave me a song called, Glass House.
+And it, I hadn’t studied this beatitudes.

 It is a miracle.
-And we get to experience this thing called grace, which is unmerited favor.
-Not just the receiving, part the best part of receiving it is giving it, really.
-You know, I was standing outside, the other night watching, fireworks show that just kinda sprang up on my back deck.
+And we get to experience this thing called grace, which is an unmerited favor.
+Not just the receiving part, the best part of receiving it is giving it, really.
+You know, I was standing outside the other night watching a fireworks show that just kind of sprang up on my back deck.
 Right?

 I was like, wow.
 Where’s this coming from?
 You know?
 And I was all by myself.
 And I was like, well, this is really pretty.

 You know?
-And I I I don’t know.
-I don’t know if there’s any final thoughts on this, but this is a great awakening to to live in in mercy.
+And I don’t know.
+I don’t know if there’s any final thoughts on this, but this is a great awakening to to live in mercy.

 Lynn McLarty: It’s such a blessing to see others receive that mercy.
-To to watch the delight in their faces and the the change that they go through by receiving the little mercy.
+To watch the delight in their faces and the change that they go through by receiving a little mercy.
 We experienced that just recently.
-And I won’t get into it, but to see how God took this little flower that was kinda closed up, and then with a little bit of love and mercy, how that flower just opened up, and and we got to experience that.
+And I won’t get into it, but to see how God took this little flower that was kind of closed up, and then with a little bit of love and mercy, how that flower just opened up, and we got to experience that.
 So just being one of God’s children and seeing his mercy affect somebody else’s life is such a gift.

-Kimberly Faith: And and we get to experience what Jesus experiences with us.
-Yes.
-Uh-huh.
-Wow.
-That’s that is a miracle.
+Kimberly Faith: And we get to experience what Jesus experiences with us.

-It is.
-It is such a miracle.
-And so we’re gonna wrap this one this beatitude up.
-And and I’m just I’m really excited about the next beatitude because it is, it’s blessed are the pure in heart for they shall see God, Matthew 58.
-And and I you know, we’ve talked about how we are getting to experience a cycle of mercy, which is to see really a glimpse of what God sees and gets to experience when he gives us mercy.
+Kimberly Faith: It is such a miracle.
+And so we’re going to wrap this beatitude up.
+And I’m just I’m really excited about the next beatitude because, it’s blessed are the pure in heart for they shall see God, Matthew 5:8.
+And as you know, we’ve talked about how we are getting to experience a cycle of mercy, which is to see really a glimpse of what God sees and gets to experience when he gives us mercy.
 Right?

-Mhmm.
-And but what does it mean?
+Kimberly Faith: And what does it mean?
 How can we see God?
-I mean, don’t you wanna see God more?
+I mean, don’t you want to see God more?

-If God is the okay.
 Let’s just break this down.
 If God is the creator of everything we love, everything we enjoy, he’s the creator of everything good.
-Don’t you wanna see more of the guy who created this all?
+Don’t you want to see more of the guy who created this all?
 You know?

 Well, Jesus tells us how.
-And so, for next time, we’re gonna we’re gonna leave this question on the table.
+And so, for next time, we’re going to leave this question on the table.
 Do you see the evidence of God all around you, and do you want to?
 This has been the Truth in Love podcast, and we are so glad that you joined us.
 We hope that you will join us in our next podcast.

 Hallelujah.
 You have been listening to the Truth in Love podcast with your host, Kimberly Faith.
 To discover more answers to the big questions in life, visit us at gofaithstrong.com.
 Hallelujah.
 You rescued me.